-Take for example the case of vitamin C, which is available in some food supplements in synthetic or natural form.
-If synthetic vitamin C seems at first sight to be as effective as that from acerola for example, in reality things are much more complicated.
+Let's take for example the case of vitamin C, available in some food supplements in synthetic or natural form.
+If synthetic vitamin C seems at first sight to be as effective as the one coming from acerola for example, in reality things are much more complicated.
 The synthesis of vitamin C gives rise to two different molecules in the form of L-ascorbic acid and D-ascorbic acid.
-While the former has the same characteristics as natural vitamin C, the latter cannot be absorbed by the body.
-Depending on the percentage of one or the other in your food supplement, you will not absorb the same amount of vitamin C that your body can use.
+While the first one has the same characteristics as natural vitamin C, the second one cannot be assimilated by the body.
+Depending on the percentage of one or the other in your food supplement, you will not absorb the same amount of vitamin C usable by your body.

-Generally speaking, choosing a dietary supplement made from natural ingredients guarantees a better quality of the product, optimal absorption and enhanced effectiveness.
+Generally speaking, choosing a dietary supplement made from natural ingredients guarantees a better quality of the product, an optimal absorption and a reinforced efficiency.
 The risk of side effects is also significantly reduced, with the exception of allergies.

-Can food supplements be dangerous to your health?
+Can dietary supplements be dangerous for your health?

 Here are some examples of natural products that are contraindicated for certain pathologies:

-- Beta-carotene, although it seems harmless, increases the risk of cancer in smokers.
+- Beta carotene, if it seems harmless, increases the risk of cancer in smokers.
 It is therefore not recommended for them.
 Beta carotene is found in supplements intended to prepare the skin before the summer to tan.

-- Soy is a phytoestrogen and is totally contraindicated if you have suffered from breast cancer.
+- Soy is a phytoestrogen, it is totally contraindicated if you have suffered from breast cancer.
 It is found in many food supplements.

 - St. John's Wort, a powerful natural antidepressant, reduces the effects of your birth control pill.

-- Licorice indicated for chronic gastritis is forbidden to people with heart disease or high blood pressure, because it contains glycyrrhizin, a substance that increases blood pressure.
-If you are in this case, you should use extracts of deglycyrrhizinated licorice or DGL, i.e. rid of its glycyrrhizin.
+- Licorice indicated for chronic gastritis is not recommended for people with heart disease or high blood pressure, because it contains glycyrrhizin, a substance that increases blood pressure.
+If you are in this case, you will have to use extracts of deglycyrrhizinated licorice or DGL, i.e. rid of its glycyrrhizin.

-In general, you should seek advice from either a doctor or a nutrition specialist before taking any food supplements.
-You should never disregard their effects on your body, as they are active substances.
+Generally speaking, you should seek advice from a doctor or a nutrition specialist before taking any food supplement.
+You should not under any circumstances neglect their effects on your body, as they are active substances.
 They are often useful and beneficial to your health, provided they are used correctly.